Permaculture: Compost production

 Vermicomposting is a common practice in permaculture.
 The practice involves using earthworms, such as red wigglers, to break down green and brown waste.
 The worms produce worm castings, which can be used to organically fertilize the garden.
 Worms are also introduced to garden beds, helping to aerate the soil and improve water retention.
 Worms may multiply quickly if provided conditions are ideal.
 For example, a permaculture farm in Cuba began with 9 tiger worms in 2001 and 15 years later had a population of over 500,000.
 The worm castings are particularly useful as part of a seed starting mix and regular fertilizer.
 Worm castings are reportedly more successful than conventional compost for seed starting.

 Sewage or blackwater contains human or animal waste.
 It can be composted, producing biogas and manure.
 Human waste can be sourced from a composting toilet, outhouse or dry bog (rather than a plumbed toilet).

-Economising on space

-A herb spiral provides varied conditions in a small space for multiple species to grow together.

-Space can be saved in permaculture gardens with techniques such as herb spirals which group plants closely together.
-A herb spiral, invented by Mollison, is a round cairn of stones packed with earth at the base and sand higher up; sometimes there is a small pond on the south side (in the northern hemisphere).
-The result is a series of microclimate zones, wetter at the base, drier at the top, warmer and sunnier on the south side, cooler and drier to the north.
-Each herb is planted in the zone best suited to it.